George Earl Dunham

 George E. Dunham is the namesake of Whitesboro’s Dunham Public Library.
 He was born in Clayville, NY.
 The only child of Reverend Doctor Moses Earl and Harriet (Hughston) Dunham, he would grow up in the Dunham family home on Main Street in Whitesboro, NY.
 Thanks to a life spent in public service, he would become a major leader of the Greater Utica area at the turn of the twentieth century.
 He was one of the best known, civic-minded and most prominent citizens of the area.

-He attended private schools and graduated from Whitestown Seminary in 1875, the youngest member of his class.
+He attended private schools and graduated from Whitestown Seminary in 1875, the youngest member in his class of thirty-five students.
 The Whitestown Seminary was the first institution of higher learning in the country to admit African American students.
+At the Seminary, he excelled in classical scholarship, public speaking and became a very good orator.
+Due to his great skills as a speaker and orator, he was often called upon to preside at banquets and public events.

 He received a Bachelor of Arts degree from Hamilton College in 1879, where he was again the youngest in his class.
 The same institution would later confer upon him an honorary Doctor of Laws degree in 1921.